 Microablative carbon-dioxide laser therapy has been noted to improve histologic changes in the lamina propria with the remodeling of collagen fibers and blood vessels and improve the vaginal flora with increased Lactobacillus spp.[16][18]

-Radiofrequency temperature therapy shows potential as an alternative treatment in atrophic vaginitis.
-However, due to the small study sizes, follow up studies are needed to evaluate the histological changes, which improved regeneration of collagen and blood vessels.[12][13][14]
+Radiofrequency temperature therapy shows potential as an alternative treatment for atrophic vaginitis.
+However, due to the small study sizes, follow-up studies are needed to evaluate the histological changes that improved the regeneration of collagen and blood vessels.[13][14][15]

 Prognosis

-Many women see improvement with the use of intravaginal estrogen.
-Those refractory to treatment or who experience incomplete resolution may start adjunctive therapy with ospemifene.
+Many women see improvement with the use of intravaginal moisturizers and local estrogen.
+Those people who are refractory to treatment or who experience incomplete resolution may start a trial of therapy with oral ospemifene.

 Complications

-Untreated atrophic vaginitis leads to persistent pruritis, which may cause scarring from scratching.
-Thinned mucosa may result in abrasions or fissures.
-The patient may continue to have other genitourinary complaints.
+Untreated atrophic vaginitis may lead to persistent pruritis, dyspareunia, and scarring from scratching.
+Thinned vaginal mucosa may result in abrasions or fissures.
+The patient may also continue to have other genitourinary complaints, especially dysparuenia.

 Deterrence and Patient Education

 Atrophic vaginitis is an inflammatory condition associated with low estrogen levels.
-Pre-menopausal women may experience symptoms but more commonly experienced by postmenopausal women.
+Pre-menopausal women may experience symptoms that postmenopausal women more commonly experience.
 Treatment is typically initiated with localized estrogen therapy to provide symptom relief.
 Adjunctive therapy with estrogen modulator receptors or radiofrequency treatment may further improve symptoms.

 Enhancing Healthcare Team Outcomes

 Atrophic vaginitis is not a life-threatening disease, but it can significantly negatively affect patients' quality of life if not diagnosed and treated appropriately.
 Interprofessional communication and patient education are essential.
-The condition can be recognized and treated by multiple clinicians to include primary care, obstetricians/gynecologists, dermatologists, and surgeons.
-A proper diagnosis can be challenging without a dedicated history taking, and physical exam and misdiagnosis can lead to unnecessary referrals and procedures.
+The condition can be recognized and treated by multiple clinicians, including primary care, obstetricians/gynecologists, dermatologists, and surgeons.
+A proper diagnosis can be challenging without a dedicated history taking and physical exam, and misdiagnosis can lead to unnecessary referrals and procedures.
 With adequate interprofessional communication and patient education, atrophic vaginitis can be diagnosed and treated for improved patient outcomes.

 Review Questions